Identify short variants (SNPs and Indels) in RNAseq data.

 |RNAseq short variant per-sample calling||BAM to VCF||universal (expected)||yes||TBD|

-This workflow is designed to operate on a set of samples one sample at a time; joint calling RNAseq is not supported.
+This workflow is designed to operate on a set of samples (uBAM files) one-at-a-time; joint calling RNAseq is not supported.

-We begin with mapping RNA reads to a reference, we recommend using STAR aligner because it increased sensitivity (especially for INDELS).
+We begin with mapping RNA reads to a reference, we recommend using STAR aligner because it increased sensitivity compared to TopHat (especially for INDELS).
 We use STAR’s two-pass mode to get better alignments around novel splice junctions.

-We use MergeBamAlignment and MarkDuplicates (similarly to our DNA best practices pipelines)
+We use MergeBamAlignment and MarkDuplicates (similarly to our DNA pre-processing best practices pipeline)

 This step is performed per-sample and consists of applying machine learning to detect and correct for patterns of systematic errors in the base quality scores, which are confidence scores emitted by the sequencer for each base.
 Base quality scores play an important role in weighing the evidence for or against possible variant alleles during the variant discovery process, so it's important to correct any systematic bias observed in the data.
 Biases can originate from biochemical processes during library preparation and sequencing, from manufacturing defects in the chips, or instrumentation defects in the sequencer.
 The recalibration procedure involves collecting covariate statistics from all base calls in the dataset, building a model from those statistics, and applying base quality adjustments to the dataset based on the resulting model.
 The initial statistics collection can be parallelized by scattering across genomic coordinates, typically by chromosome or batches of chromosomes but this can be broken down further to boost throughput if needed.
 Then the per-region statistics must be gathered into a single genome-wide model of covariation; this cannot be parallelized but it is computationally trivial, and therefore not a bottleneck.
 Finally, the recalibration rules derived from the model are applied to the original dataset to produce a recalibrated dataset.
 This is parallelized in the same way as the initial statistics collection, over genomic regions, then followed by a final file merge operation to produce a single analysis-ready file per sample.